 Sherman’s first-ascent tick list—especially at Hueco Tanks, where he is considered the area’s most prolific problem developer—is as impressive as his list of injuries, and runs the gamut from the classic Hueco highball See Spot Run (V6) to sustaining a broken neck, pelvis and internal injuries when he broke a rap anchor on Wasp Stop in the Gunks.

-As this is the annual R&I Health Issue, I had to ask John what his thoughts are on today’s health-nut climbers.
+I had to ask John what his thoughts are on today’s health-nut climbers.
 He simply said, “Hell yes!
 More beer for me!”